BU-CLOUD-F20/Secure_MultiParty/README.md

 # 1. Visions and Goals of the Project:

 ## Vision Statement
-The Cloud Computing MPC team will perform benchmarking of the MPC implementation provided by the projects mentors/sponsors John Liagouris and Vasiliki Kalavri in order to provide insights on existing bottlenecks.
-From there, these bottlenecks will be examined to provide actionable performance improvements.
+This project aims to deploy a pure C-based implementation of a 3 party Secure Multi Party Computation on the Mass Open Cloud under various cloud-based and simple bare-metal deployment configurations.
+After deployment, the project will perform performance analysis on the different deployments using some standardized benchmarks, and compare the performace of Secure-MPC on the different deployments.
+Finally, the project will try to optimize the cloud based optimizations and search for possible bottenecks or tweaks to improve performance of the application on cloud.

 ## Goals
-Accomplishing this will include:
+A breakdown of the project into high level goals includes:

-* Profiling the existing software on the [Massachusetts Open Cloud (MOC)](https://massopen.cloud/) under different deployment configurations.
+* Deployment of the Secure MPC on the following platforms:
-  * VMs (OpenStack)
-    * Different OS's?
-Different kernels under the same OS?
+  * Virtual Machines (using OpenStack)
-  * Containers (OpenShift)
+  * Containers (using OpenShift)
-  * Bare Metal (OpenStack)
+  * Bare Metal Machines (using OpenStack)
+* Functionality testing and verification of the deployments.
+* Profiling and comparing the deployment configurations on [Massachusetts Open Cloud (MOC)](https://massopen.cloud/)
+  * Determining appropriate performance representative benchmark specifications and metrics for the MPC deployments
+  * Writing/Coding benchmark tests for each deployment.
+  * Measuring the benchmark scores.
+  * Generate a comparison report.
+* Design space exploration of the Secure MPC deployments to increase perfomance/benchmark scores.
+  * Configuring MPI settings to achieve minimize communication bottleneck.
-* Testing different communication configurations between computation parties
+  * Testing communication protocols other than MPI to gain performance improvement.
-  * Changing the settings for MPI
-  * Alternatives to MPI for communicating between processing parties?
   * Exploring alternatives to the current single-process per party paradigm
   * Multiple pthreads
   * OpenMP
 * Provide recreatable execution configurations and tests